American Megatrends

-American Megatrends, Inc., doing business as AMI, is an international hardware and software company, specializing in PC hardware and firmware.
+AMI, A Lattice Company, which was formerly known as American Megatrends, Inc., is an international hardware and software company, specializing in PC hardware and firmware.
 The company was founded in 1985 by Pat Sarma and Subramonian Shankar.
 It is headquartered in Building 800 at 3095 Satellite Boulevard in unincorporated Gwinnett County, Georgia, United States, near the city of Duluth, and in the Atlanta metropolitan area.

 The company started as a manufacturer of complete motherboards, positioning itself in the high-end segment.
 Its first customer was PC's Limited, later known as Dell.

 As hardware activity moved progressively to Taiwan-based ODMs, AMI continued to develop BIOS firmware for major motherboard manufacturers.
 The company produced BIOS software for motherboards (1986), server motherboards (1992), storage controllers (1995) and remote management cards (1998).